This post may contain affiliate links. If you make a purchase through links on our site, we may earn a commission.

 Air plants

 I remember the first air plant (aka tillandsia) that I ever saw was huge!
 I promptly brought one home and set it on my mantel.
 It’s one of the coolest houseplants because you don’t need soil to help it grow.
-I subsequently discovered the smaller ones that I’ve used for crafts, like these ornaments I created for Canadian Living a few year’s back.
+I subsequently discovered the smaller ones that I’ve used for crafts, like these ornaments I created for Canadian Living several years ago.
 Air plants don’t sit in soil, so to water, you simply hold them upside down under a tap for a few minutes.
 That’s what the grower suggested to me when I sourced the plants.
 Other articles I’ve read suggest soaking them.
 They like bright, indirect light.
 And in high-humidity situations, it’s recommended that they’re given a light misting two to three times a week.

 Crispy Wave fern

 I discovered the Crispy Wave fern while writing a houseplant article for the Toronto Star.
-And a gardener by the name of Haruo Sugimoto found it in 1961 off the southern coast of Japan.
+A gardener by the name of Haruo Sugimoto found it in 1961 off the southern coast of Japan.
 This plant is a superstar.
 We’ve all seen that standard NASA list of houseplants that purify the air.
 Well, Asplenium Nidus “CW” can filter more formaldehyde from the air than a Boston fern.
 It likes low to medium light and a weekly water.
 And apparently it will last a long time.

 Mother of Thousands